Symptoms depend on which gas or chemical is inhaled and how deeply and for how long it was inhaled.

 Some gases—for instance, nitrogen dioxide—do not dissolve easily.
 Therefore, they do not produce early warning signs of exposure, such as irritation of the nose and eyes, and they are more likely to be inhaled deeply into the lungs.
 Such gases can cause inflammation of the small airways (bronchiolitis) or lead to fluid accumulation in the lungs (pulmonary edema).

 Silo filler’s disease (which mostly affects farmers) results from inhaling fumes that contain nitrogen dioxide given off by moist silage, such as fresh corn or grains.
 Fluid may develop in the lungs as late as 12 hours after exposure.
 The condition may temporarily resolve and then recur 10 to 14 days later, even without further contact with the gas.
 A recurrence tends to affect the small airways (bronchioles).

-Other inhaled gases may cause a general body poisoning (including breathing difficulty) because they are poisonous to the body's cells (such as cyanide) or because they displace oxygen in the blood and therefore limit the amount of oxygen reaching the tissues (such as methane or carbon dioxide).
+Other inhaled gases may cause a general body poisoning (including breathing difficulty) because they are poisonous to the body's cells (such as cyanide) or because they displace oxygen in the blood and therefore limit the amount of oxygen reaching the tissues (such as methane or carbon monoxide).

 A chest x-ray can show whether pulmonary edema or bronchiolitis has developed.
 Computed tomography is especially helpful when people have symptoms but their chest x-ray looks normal.

 A sensor is attached to the person's finger to determine the amount of oxygen in the blood (pulse oximetry).